Kamal-prog-code/Linear-Regression/README.md

 # Linear-Regression
 Prediction of y  on the basis of x .
 ////////////////////////////////////////////
-You cn run it on either Jupyter or Spider.
+You can run it on either Jupyter or Spider.
 ///////////////////////////////////////////